FOR408: Windows Forensic Analysis

 FOR408: Windows Forensic Analysis focuses on building in-depth digital forensics knowledge of the Microsoft Windows operating systems.
 You can't protect what you don't know about, and understanding forensic capabilities and artifacts is a core component of information security.
 Learn to recover, analyze, and authenticate forensic data on Windows systems.
 Understand how to track detailed user activity on your network and how to organize findings for use in incident response, internal investigations, and civil/criminal litigation.
 Use your new skills for validating security tools, enhancing vulnerability assessments, identifying insider threats, tracking hackers, and improving security policies.
 Whether you know it or not, Windows is silently recording an unimaginable amount of data about you and your users.
 FOR408 teaches you how to mine this mountain of data.

 Proper analysis requires real data for students to examine.
-The completely updated FOR408 course trains digital forensic analysts through a series of new hands-on laboratory exercises that incorporate evidence found on the latest Microsoft technologies (Windows 7, Windows 8/8.1, Office and Office365, cloud storage, Sharepoint, Exchange, Outlook,).
+The completely updated FOR408 course trains digital forensic analysts through a series of new hands-on laboratory exercises that incorporate evidence found on the latest Microsoft technologies (Windows 7, Windows 8/8.1, Windows 10, Office and Office365, cloud storage, Sharepoint, Exchange, Outlook).
 Students leave the course armed with the latest tools and techniques and prepared to investigate even the most complicated systems they might encounter.
-Nothing is left out - attendees learn to analyze everything from legacy Windows XP systems to just discovered Windows 8.1 artifacts.
+Nothing is left out - attendees learn to analyze everything from legacy Windows XP systems to just discovered Windows 10 artifacts.

 FOR408 Windows Forensic Analysis will teach you to:

-- Conduct in-depth forensic analysis of Windows operating systems and media exploitation focusing on Windows 7, Windows 8/8.1, XP, and Windows Server 2008/2012
+- Conduct in-depth forensic analysis of Windows operating systems and media exploitation focusing on Windows 7, Windows 8/8.1, Windows 10, and Windows Server 2008/2012

 - Identify artifact and evidence locations to answer critical questions, including application execution, file access, data theft, external device usage, cloud services, geo-location, file download, anti-forensics, and detailed system usage